Jon8897/Website-auto-testing/ReadMe.md

 - Overall, it may be helpful to troubleshoot the issues one by one, starting with the ChromeDriver installation and initialization, and then moving on to the specific actions being performed on the webpage.

-- Error starting web driver : Exception calling ".ctor" with "2" argument(s): "session not created: This version of ChromeDriver only supports Chrome version 83 (SessionNotCreated)"

 ## Fixes To-do